 2. Toluene in printing food packets

 Toluene is a liquid chemical that is used in paint thinners.
-Although with many layers between the packing material and the food item, toluene still infuse into the food items.
+Although with many layers between the packing material and the food item, toluene still infuses into the food items.
 Toluene can potentially cause liver and kidney damage.
-Although it has been banned across the food industry, it is a widely used for printing on packaging material in the country!
+Although it has been banned across the food industry, it is widely used for printing on packaging material in the country!

 3. Health supplements as medicines

 Since the last year, health supplement manufacturing companies have come under scrutiny.

 There were research and reports that figured out the harm that health supplements cause in the long run.